LiavSeg/20554-Advanced-Programming-with-Java-Open-Uni/MMN16/Trivia Game/Readme.md

 4. Compile and run the `ClientClass.java` file to start the client interface.
 5. Play the game by selecting answers to the questions displayed.

-## Screenshots
-(Include screenshots of the game interface and server console, if available)

 ## Credits
 - Developed by Liav Segev